May 24, 2015 § 2 Comments

 “we change name and identity” he said as he giggled

 Haha.
 See, that’s what I love about Indonesian spirit.
 There’s never a dead end.
-I know forging documents and coming illegally is not something to be proud of.
-But what’s good is Indonesians don’t accept the status quo.
 We are rule benders with sense of humour ; )

 Then he told me about his experience as taxi driver in the flood.
 An out of town passenger thought that he was tricking him when he said they should take another route because of the flood.
 The passenger insisted that they take the ‘usual’ road.
 That road has three elevations and demotes.
 So what happens is cars wait at the peak and watched other cars go.
 And if similar cars could get through, then they would go too.
 When it is stuck, they probably would laugh at the driver’s guts but help to push the car.
 And you can imagine how it caused massive traffic jam.
 After smoke coming out from the car machine, the taxi driver pulled over and with the passenger (who finally believed that it really flooded!), standing there and watching cars go for 1 hour.